secondguard/secondguard-python/README.md

 See [test_client.py](https://github.com/secondguard/secondguard-python/blob/master/tests/test_client.py) to see how the protocol works.

 ### Audit Log
 For audit logging of decryption requests, we recommend storing the sha256 hash digest of the `sg_recovery_instructions` (base64 decoded) in an indexed column of your database.
 This makes it easy to see which records have been decrypted if your servers are breached.
+See the `sg_hybrid_encrypt_with_auditlog()` method with test coverage in [test_client.py](https://github.com/secondguard/secondguard-python/blob/master/tests/test_client.py).

 ---